kelseyhightower/dynamic-ports-tutorial/README.md

 * Each container is responsible for registering its endpoints with a service registry.
 Kubernetes built-in service discovery does not work with this use case.

-The example applications provide an example way to do this.
+## Usage

+The tutorial will leverage the following components:

+* `service-registry` - an example registration service with basic support for health checks.
+* `dynamic-port-server` - A simple HTTP service that binds to a dynamic port at startup time.

-### Service Registry
+### `service-registry`

 The service registry provides a centralized registration service where applications can post their endpoint information.
 Each service record includes the following information: